juliesuarez/Next-curl/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [INSERT EMAIL ADDRESS].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at hello@qollix.com.
 All complaints will be reviewed and investigated and will result in a response that is proportional to the severity of the incident.
 Further details of specific enforcement policies may be posted separately.